darula-hpp/compose-lang/docs/incremental-generation.md

 This document outlines strategies for optimizing Compose's code generation system to intelligently fetch and inject only the necessary code changes, rather than regenerating the entire application on every prompt modification.

+> **Important**: Compose is a **declarative code generation system**.
+Users edit `.compose` files, and all application code is **generated** from these files.
+Users do **not** manually edit the generated code.
+This assumption significantly simplifies incremental generation - we don't need to preserve manual changes or resolve merge conflicts.

 ### Current Challenges

 The current implementation ([code-emitter.js](../compiler/emitter/code-emitter.js)) regenerates the **entire application** on every change: